Most psychonauts have heard about Bicycle Day, an unofficial holiday on April 19th that celebrates the first recorded acid trip.

 Hofmann would go on to record his entire experience, noting in what would eventually be his memoir, LSD — My Problem Child:

 “I perceived an uninterrupted stream of fantastic pictures, extraordinary shapes with intense, kaleidoscopic play of colors.”

 He wrote the next day that he still felt euphoric and optimistic about his experience, and he noted that the LSD “spoke to him.”
 The drug reportedly told him that he had discovered something extraordinary, something that would open people’s minds and make them introspective and at one with the world.
 However, the drug also noted that it could be dangerous in the wrong hands and that it would be largely misunderstood by many.

 What’s the Significance of Bicycle Day?

 Psychedelic drugs are a class of their own.
 They’re separate from what we might consider “party drugs” and are entirely distinct from alcohol or even marijuana.
-Psychedelics offer users an opportunity to glimpse within themselves and address underlying psychological or emotional disorder.
+Psychedelics allow users to glimpse within themselves and address underlying psychological or emotional disorders.

 A single psychedelic experience is regularly compared to years of therapy that can bring immense understanding to the user’s life and self.

 Those who celebrate Bicycle Day commemorate LSD for its mind-opening capabilities, not the euphoria or the “high” it creates.